Fire Prevention Week

 - If you live on a second or third-story building, make sure to review the instructions on how to use and deploy your ladder.
 Please do not use the ladder unless there is an emergency.

-- Have everyone meet at the meeting place written in the plan.
+- Have everyone meet at the meeting place identified in your family’s plan.

 - Once you are safely outside, make sure everyone knows to call 9-1-1 to report a fire in your home.
-They should also know what information they need to provide when calling 911.
+They should also know what information they need to provide when calling 9-1-1, such as your complete address.

 - Remind everyone to never go back into a burning building.